SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning: Related Work

-\textbf{Relationship to VDN.} By setting $\delta_{i}(\mathbf{s}, a_{i}) = 1$ for any state-action pairs, SHAQ degrades to VDN \citep{SunehagLGCZJLSL18}.
-Although solving the problem of dummy agents is a motivation of VDN, \citet{SunehagLGCZJLSL18} did not give a theoretical guarantee on identifying the dummy agents.
-The Markov Shapley value theory proposed in this paper well addressed this issue from both theoretical and empirical aspects.
-These two evidences strongly show that VDN is a subclass of SHAQ.
-Accordingly, the theoretical framework proposed in this paper gives the answer for why VDN works well in most scenarios and why it performs poorly on some scenarios (i.e., $\delta_{i}(\mathbf{s}, a_{i})=1$ in Eq.\ref{eq:td_error_shapley_q_learning} was incorrectly defined over the suboptimal actions).
+\textbf{Relationship to VDN.} By setting $\delta_{i}(\mathbf{s}, a_{i}) = 1$ for all state-action pairs, SHAQ degrades to VDN \citep{SunehagLGCZJLSL18}.
+Although VDN tried to tackle the problem of dummy agents, \citet{SunehagLGCZJLSL18} did not give a theoretical guarantee on identifying it.
+The Markov Shapley value theory proposed in this paper well addresses this issue from both theoretical and empirical aspects.
+These aspects show that VDN is a subclass of SHAQ.
+The theoretical framework proposed in this paper answers to why VDN works well in most scenarios but performs poorly in some scenarios (i.e., $\delta_{i}(\mathbf{s}, a_{i})=1$ in Eq.\ref{eq:td_error_shapley_q_learning} was incorrectly defined over the suboptimal actions).

-\textbf{Comparison with SQDDPG.} Since this work is an extension from \citet{Wang_2020}, we clarify the difference between these two works to avoid the confusions. (i) This paper proposes Markov Shapley value that consolidates and corrects the analytic form of Shapley Q-value \citep{Wang_2020}.\footnote{Markov Shapley Q-value defined in this paper is the corrected form of Shapley Q-value.} (ii) The Shapley-Bellman optimality equation and Shapley-Bellman operator proposed in this paper forms the theoretical analysis of finding the optimal Markov Shapley Q-value, which did not appear in \citet{Wang_2020}.
-Owing to the above novel framework extension, SHAQ possesses a different loss function from SQDDPG \citep{Wang_2020} to update Markov Shapley Q-value. (iii) SHAQ is implemented in a decentralised manner to approximate the optimal Markov Shapley Q-value to fit the paradigm of multi-agent Q-learning, while SQDDPG is implemented in a centralised manner and difficult to be applied to multi-agent Q-learning directly.

-\textbf{Shapley Value for Machine Learning.} Shapley value has been broadly applied in machine learning research community. \citet{lundberg2017unified}, \citet{ancona2019explaining} and \citet{kumar2020problems} applied Shapley value as a measure of feature importance for statistical models or deep neural networks. \citet{jia2019towards} valued annotated data by approximating their contributions to the model.
-These works above lie in static scenarios that just directly leveraged the conventional Shapley value theory for application.
-However, this paper studies the extension of the Shapley value theory to Markov dynamics.